top of page

 and follow it.

-Some run at sunrise.
+Some run at dawn,

-Some walk meditatively through the forest.
+some walk meditatively through the forest,

-Some meet spontaneously for a small match.
+some meet spontaneously for a small match,

-Others enjoy quiet movement in the shade of the trees.
+others enjoy quiet movement in the shade of the trees.

 Movement becomes natural again —

-but a homecoming into your own body.
+but a homecoming into one’s own body.

 Nature — the daily companion of the soul.